Igoma Primary School Latrine Project – Tanzania

 Peace Corps Volunteer Directing Project

 This is a critical project for the school, as the school will close if the project is not implemented.
-There is tremendous community support and participation, with the vast majority of the expenses and all of the labor being borne by the village members.
+There are tremendous community support and participation, with the vast majority of the expenses and all of the labor being borne by the village members.

 This project exemplifies the benefit of the Appropriate Projects model to be able to react immediately to a crucial need with no administrative delay.